 Regardless of what your goal is, you need to outline it in as much detail as possible because it will impact the premise of your video as well as the script and the eventual CTA.
 Different demographics need to be talked to in unique ways and whether you’re selling a product or producing an informational video will also impact the writing process.
 At the very least you should detail who you are targeting, why and what you hope you will accomplish.

 Before you start writing the audio of the video, it’s wise to have an idea of how you want the video to be structured as well as how it should look.
 The structure of the video is critical because it will impact the way that the script is written as well as the tone that will be used by your voice actors.

 Every video should at least have a beginning, middle, and end; this is your arc, and we’ll explain how you can craft this later.
 But more importantly than the arc, you should have an idea of how you want the video to look.
 This outline should include color schemes, a breakdown of what information you want to share and the overall premise behind the video and also the set or setting for the shoot.

 Crafting the Arc

 With a rough outline of your video created, you’ll soon be starting to consider writing the script.
-According to Vincent D’Eletto Jr from WordAgents.com, “the is the way in which you tell a narrative story to keep the audience engaged.”
+According to Vincent D’Eletto Jr from WordAgents.com, “the arc of your video content is the way in which you tell a narrative story to keep the audience engaged.”
 The alternative would be to simply list a series of points, which is what many amateur presenters do, but this causes the audience to fall asleep or move onto another piece of content.